9 months, 2 weeks ago Arindo DuqueKeymaster

 Good job on getting the shout out from WPMUDev!
 Hopefully user adoption, functionality, and long-term viability will increase even more.

 I think the support system would be an good addition as an add-on.
 I’m always concerned with data being sent to third-party to make things easier, but that may lead to sacrificing privacy, reliability, and customization.

 I agree that MarketPress is a product in it’s own right, and shouldn’t be developed.
 Something to maybe look into are the payment gateways within MarketPress.
 You stated in the past you’re developing a Stripe Connect plugin, which is great!
 I know MarketPress has PayPal Chained Payments, WePay and a few others.
 This may shorten future development time if your goal is to develop additional payment add-ons for a multisite where unique payment API keys are generated for the platform, and the multisite owner can take a percentage if they can/want.
-I have little experience with MarketPress and it’s been a while, so my knowledge may not apply here.6 months ago lsaguiarParticipant
+I have little experience with MarketPress and it’s been a while, so my knowledge may not apply here.9 months, 1 week ago lsaguiarParticipant

 we use their support system at ComCart and works perfect!
 I hope that will be your choice.